Question 1: Do I need to have a bachelor’s degree to apply?

 Urine drug screens may be required for clinical rotations or any sentinel acts.
 Procedures and costs for obtaining background investigations and urine drug screenings will be disseminated by the Physician Assistant Clinical Education Staff.

-As students will have some exposure to patients during the first year, no students will be allowed to matriculate until they have supplied proof that they are current on the following immunizations and health screenings consistent with current CDC recommendations:
+As students will have some exposure to patients during the first year, no students will be allowed to matriculate until they have supplied proof that they are current on the required immunizations and health screenings consistent with current CDC recommendations.
+See catalog for a listing of specific health clearance requirements.

-The secondary application will be available on the apply now page as soon as the CASPA application is available (typically late-April), please keep in mind that we do not need to receive your CASPA beforehand.
-The secondary application must be completed and submitted electronically along with the non-refundable $50.00 application fee payment (notifications no reminders will not be sent to submit the secondary).
+The secondary/supplemental application will be available on the apply now page as soon as the CASPA application is available (typically late-April).
+Please keep in mind that we do not need to receive your CASPA beforehand.
+The secondary application must be completed and submitted electronically along with the non-refundable $50.00 application fee payment by the deadline.
 Applicants must also upload the Prerequisite Worksheet and Repeated Coursework Form (if applicable) to their secondary application by the November 1 deadline.
-The application will remain available until the application deadline in November each year.

 Take a critical review of the information that you submitted to the admissions office and see if there are any obvious voids.
 For example, maybe you had one or two low grades that lowered your overall and/or prerequisite GPA, or maybe you were not involved actively in community service, or merely forgot to include it on your application.
 You would be surprised at how much you can learn about the strengths and weaknesses of your application simply by looking at it from an admissions perspective.